ihat/mapredus/README.md

 environment for your worker to be able to run mapreduce processs.
 An example is also located in the tests.

+### Attaching a mapreduce process to a class
+Often times you'll want to define a mapreduce process that does operation on data within a class.
+Here is how this looks.
+There is also an example of this in the tests.

+    class Job
+      mapreduce_process :word_count, WordCounter, Adder, ToHash, MapRedus::JsonOutputter, "job:store:result"
+    end

+The mapreduce_process needs a name, mapper, reducer, finalizer, outputter, and key to store the result.
+The operation would then be run on a job calling the following.

+    job = Job.new
+    job.mapreduce.word_count( data )

+The data specifies the data on which this operation is to run.
+We are currently working on a way to allow the result_store_key to change depending on class properties.
+For instance in the above example, if the Job class had an id attribute, we may want to store the final mapreduce result in "job:store:result:#{id}".
+We'll also be looking to add a Inputter (maybe equivalent to Hadoops InputStream?) which defines how you want process the input data to provide it to the map.
+The inputter will be a queue process to be processed by the resque queue.

 ### Mappers, Reducers, Finalizers
 MapRedus needs a mapper, reducer, finalizer to be defined to run, for example: